Nonparametric Pricing Analytics with Customer Covariates: Problem Formulation

-For part one of Assumption~\ref{asp:maximizer}, we have the following result: \begin{proposition} If $f_B(p)$ is continuous for $p\in[0,1]$, and twice differentiable in an open interval containing the unique global maximizer $p^{\ast}(B)$ with $f_B''(p^{\ast}(B))<0$, then part one of Assumption~\ref{asp:maximizer} holds. \end{proposition} Therefore, part one only requires smoothness and local concavity of $f_B(p)$ \emph{at the global maximizer}.
-In particular, $f_B(p)$ does not even have to be unimodal.
-If $B$ is a singleton, then it can be viewed as a weaker version of the concavity assumption in \citet{wang2014close,lei2014near}, i.e., $0<a<f''(p)<b$ for all $p$ in their no-covariate setting, because Assumption~\ref{asp:maximizer} only requires local concavity.
-As a result, if $f_B(p)$ is the smooth revenue functions that are commonly used in the revenue management literature, e.g., $p\times (a-bp)$, $p \times \exp(-p/\theta)$, and $p\times ap^{-b}$, then part one is satisfied automatically.
-We also remark that the smoothness and local concavity at the maximizer imposed in part one \emph{is not} a technical simplification.
-As we shall see in Section~\ref{sec:discussion}, the optimal rate of regret improves when the objective function is a little smoother than Lipschitz continuity at the maximum.
+For part one of Assumption~\ref{asp:maximizer}, we have \begin{proposition} If $f_B(p)$ is continuous for $p\in[0,1]$, and twice differentiable in an open interval containing the unique global maximizer $p^{\ast}(B)$ with $f_B''(p^{\ast}(B))<0$, then part one of Assumption~\ref{asp:maximizer} holds. \end{proposition} Therefore, part one states that $f_B(p)$ is smooth and locally concave around the maximum.
+If $B$ is a singleton, then it can be viewed as a weaker version of the concavity assumption in \citet{wang2014close,lei2014near}, i.e., $0>a>f''(p)>b$ for all $p$ in their no-covariate setting.
+As a result, if $f_B(p)$ is the revenue function of linear or exponential demand, then part one is satisfied automatically.

-Part two of Assumption~\ref{asp:maximizer} prevents the following scenario: If $p^{\ast}(B)$ is far from $p^{\ast}(\bm x)$ for $\bm x\in B$, even when $d_B$ is relatively small, then collecting more information for $f_B(p)$ does not help to improve the decision making for any individual covariate $\bm x \in B$.
+Part two of Assumption~\ref{asp:maximizer} prevents the following scenario: If the optimal price for the aggregate demand of customers $\bm x\in B$, $p^{\ast}(B)$, is far from the optimal personalized pricing $p^{\ast}(\bm x)$, then collecting more information for $f_B(p)$ does not help to improve the pricing decision for any individual customer $\bm x \in B$.
 Such obstacle may lead to failure to learn and is thus ruled out by the assumption.
-Similar types of assumptions have been imposed in revenue management.
-For example, one can show that the optimal price for the aggregated demand function lies in the convex hull of the optimal prices of individual demand functions under very mild conditions.
+Similar types of assumptions have been imposed in other applications of revenue management.
+For example, Proposition 1.16 in \citet{ggbook} provides conditions under which the optimal price of the aggregated market lies in the convex hull formed by the optimal prices of each market segment when discriminatory pricing is allowed.

-Part three imposes a continuity condition for maximizers.
+Part three imposes a continuity condition for the optimal price.
 It is equivalent to, for example, some form of continuous differentiability of $f(\bm x, p)$, because $p^{\ast}(\bm x)$ solves the implicit function from the first-order condition $f_p(\bm x,p)=0$.